 According to superfoodly.com, anything you can do with an orange pumpkin, you can do with a white pumpkin.
 And that includes eating it.
 However, the variety of white pumpkin called Lumina is the tastiest of the white pumpkin varieties and is often considered to be the best for eating.

-While calorie content and water content of orange pumpkins are similar to that of white pumpkins, white pumpkins may have somewhat less vitamins.
+While the calorie content and water content of orange pumpkins are similar to that of white pumpkins, white pumpkins may have somewhat fewer vitamins.
 Nutritionally, they are otherwise comparable and great to try.

-Pumpkins have been grown and cultivated for thousands of years on every continent except Antartica.
+Pumpkins have been grown and cultivated for thousands of years on every continent except Antarctica.
 Early settlers in the United States created the precursor to the pumpkin pie when growing their own pumpkins.

 Keep in mind that you cannot harvest a pumpkin based solely on its size, because pumpkins that are harvested before maturity will decay more quickly and not last well.
 Instead, choose your variety or type of pumpkin based on its typical size, use, and color.